mcmarius/ro-textbook-parser/README.md

 # Romanian Textbook parser

+This repository is associated with our [paper](https://aclanthology.org/2025.bea-1.56.pdf) _"Assessing Critical Thinking Components in Romanian Secondary School Textbooks: A Data Mining Approach to the ROTEX Corpus"_ for [BEA 2025](https://sig-edu.org/bea/2025) at [ACL 2025](https://2025.aclweb.org/).

 ### Textbooks

 Download the textbooks from https://manuale.edu.ro and place the PDFs in a folder called `data`.